mujdafd/Cookie-Inventory/README.md

 # Cookie-Inventory
 This JavaFX application is used to keep track of a cookie inventory.
-This project includes the 3 following classes; cookies enum, cookieInventoryItem and cookieInventoryFile.
-It also includes UI elements, and error handlings and exceptions.
+This project includes the 2 classes, 1 enumeration, UI elements, and error handlings and exceptions.

 The Cookies Enum
 This enumeration contains constants for each cookie flavour and is written in the cookies.jar file.
 Every